alexsteinerde/docker-client-swift/README.md

 <details>
   <summary>Listen for Docker daemon events</summary>

-  We start by listening for docker events, then we create a container.
+  We start by listening for docker events, then we create a container:
   ```swift
   async let events = try await client.events()